 - The BLS histology lab will be resuming 50% of their operations.

 - Training for clinical research professionals: Translational Workforce Development has pivoted its programs, including the Clinical Research Professional Development Series and Foundations for Research Professionals, to online/virtual.

 We will continue to monitor, assess, and communicate any changes to our operations.
-You may also find it helpful to refer to this COVID-19 guidance for the research community from OVPR.

 Thank you for your support as we work to keep our community safe.